What is recovery support?

 - encouraging them

-- give them hope and/or simply be there for them
+- giving them hope and/or simply be there for them

-- offer an exchange of experiences at eye level
+- offering an exchange of experiences at eye level

-- let people know that they are not alone in their experience
+- letting people know that they are not alone in their experience

-- serve as a role model with their own recovery story
+- serving as a role model with their own recovery story

-I am an expert through lived experience, i.e. I have experienced psychotic episodes for many years, lived through them myself and successfully worked on my own recovery.
+I am an expert through lived experience, i.e. I have experienced psychotic episodes, lived through them myself and successfully worked on my own recovery.

 Through many years of professional experience in the social field, I am well acquainted with the Luxembourg social health system and have sufficient resources to inform people in psycho-social distress about support services available, to orient them to the right places and to accompany and support them on their path towards recovery.

 Currently, my services are mainly aimed at people affected by psychosis and their relatives but also at professionals from the social and medical field.